johko/errant/readme.md

 ### Spelling: SPELL

-We use the latest [German German Hunspell dictionary word list](https://www.j3e.de/ispell/igerman98/dict/igerman98-20161207.tar.bz2)) to identify spelling errors.
+We use the latest [German Hunspell dictionary word list](https://www.j3e.de/ispell/igerman98/dict/igerman98-20161207.tar.bz2) to identify spelling errors.
 Alternative English dictionaries can also be used.
 It is assumed humans did not misspell their corrections.

 Spelling edits must meet the following conditions: